 You can also make hand embroidered bullion roses.
-These are worked in wool.
+I worked these in wool.

-They are ideal to tuck into the fork of feather stitch and its varieties
+Bullion Knots are ideal to tuck into the fork of feather stitch and its varieties.

 Crazy quilters love this stitch, as it can add texture to a seam or band of embroidery.